 The club meets on the first four Thursday nights of each month from September through May of each year.
-All regular meetings are held at Silver Spring United Methodist Church, 33 University Boulevard E., Silver Spring (Corner of University and Colesville Rd.).
-An annual banquet is held at a local hotel in mid-June.
+Exceptions are made for key holidays, weather-related closures, and conflicts precluding our use of the meeting location.
+All regular meetings are held at Silver Spring United Methodist Church, 8900 Georgia Ave., Silver Spring.
+We meet in the Fellowship Hall.
+It is under the main sanctuary, so look for the directional signs and the steps down to the Hall.
+An annual banquet is held in mid-June.